MapRock/TimeMolecules/tutorials/business_application_intuition/hypothetical_example_of_time_molecules_forecase_rare_events.md

 I'm not claiming that I'm the first to have thought of this, nor do I claim this is the home run to drive-in the analytics version of a winning run.
 Rather, these are challenges that existed back in the 2000s where I faced such issues at the client sites.
 And they are still a challenge.
 I propose Time Molecules as the #2 or #3 hitter in the analytics line up, akin to Derek Jetter getting on base for Alex Rodriguez to drive them all home.

 **Important note:** I realize that this scenario could be thrown in with all the distopian "Black Mirror" scenarios that are possible in this LLM-driven era of AI.
 That ceratinly isn't my intent.
 Throughout my entire 45 year career, my intent has been to use computers to make life easier for all of us.
-So please take this scenario at face value--using data and AI to forecast rare events.
+So please take this scenario at face value--using data and AI to forecast rare events for our benefit.

 # <i>Hypothetical</i> Case Study: Metropolitan Resilience Intelligence Center (MRIC) – Time Molecules as the City’s “Collective Gut Feeling” for Rare-Event Forecasting**